 The Mayor's Office in New York City used QR Codes at Bus Stops across the city to get thousands to practice ranked-choice voting while waiting for their buses to arrive.

-You can make your own QR codes by taking the Vote or Results Link and pasting it into a free QR code generator.
+You can make your own QR codes by taking the Vote or Results Link and pasting it into:

 Even when you only want certain people to participate, you still need to promote.
 Just maybe don't use Twitter 😀.